Detailed Boracay travel guide with DIY Boracay itinerary with budget including places to see in Boracay.

 2022 BORACAY TRAVEL REQUIREMENTS:

-Due to the recent rise in Covid-19 cases in Boracay, only travelers from GCQ and MGCQ (Modified General Community Quarantine) areas can travel to Boracay, provided, they meet the 2021 Boracay travel requirements listed below.
+Due to the recent rise in Covid-19 cases in Boracay, only travelers from GCQ and MGCQ (Modified General Community Quarantine) areas can travel to Boracay, provided, they meet the 2022 Boracay travel requirements (effective January 9,2022) listed below.
 Persons with comorbidities shall not be allowed to enter Boracay.